ppresto/tfc-hcpc-pipelines/README.md

 Create workspaces for each of the infrastructure components we need to provision in the environment.
 * Go to TFCB -> admin-tfc-workspace -> Actions -> Start new run -> Start run

 Now you should have a few more workspaces created.
 The `hcp_consul` workspace was set with queue_all_runs=true so it will attempt to run terraform plan/apply immediately.
 This workspace must have AWS credentials to run.
+Verify it ran successfully.
+If necessary troubleshoot any issues and rerun until you have HCP setup and a working VPC.

+### R